Companion Care in Fort Worth, TX

 What is companion care and how is it different from personal care?

 Companion care is a non-hands-on home care service focused on social engagement, emotional support, supervision, light meal preparation, light housekeeping, errand assistance, medication reminders, and activity participation.
 Personal care involves physical assistance with bathing, dressing, toileting, grooming, and mobility transfers.
-The key distinction is that companion care does not include hands-on physical help — it focuses on the social, emotional, and practical support that keeps a person safe, engaged, and independent.
 Many families start with companion care and add personal care later as needs evolve.

 How does BrightStar Care match companion caregivers with clients?

 We match based on personality, interests, communication style, cultural background, language preferences, and the specific needs identified during the RN assessment.
-If a client enjoys gardening, we look for a caregiver who shares that interest.
-If a client is a veteran, we consider caregivers with military family connections.
-If a client prefers quiet conversation over high-energy activities, we match accordingly.
 If the initial pairing does not feel right for any reason, we reassign — the goal is a genuine, comfortable relationship, not just a warm body in the house.

 Is companion care covered by insurance or Medicare?

 Traditional Medicare does not cover companion care because it is a non-medical service.
-However, some long-term care insurance policies include companion care as a covered benefit, and certain Medicaid waiver programs may cover non-medical home care services for eligible individuals.
-Veterans may qualify for companion care coverage through VA programs including Aid and Attendance.
-BrightStar Care of Fort Worth/Granbury can help you understand your coverage options.
+However, some long-term care insurance policies include companion care as a covered benefit, and certain Medicaid waiver programs may cover non-medical home care services.
+Veterans may qualify for coverage through VA programs including Aid and Attendance.
+Families eligible for CHAMPVA benefits should also explore their options.
 Visit our cost of home care page for detailed information on payment and insurance.

-For related information, explore our pages on Fort Worth home care, signs your parent needs home care, how to choose a home care agency, what to expect from home care, medical staffing services, and veterans home care.
+For related information, explore our pages on Fort Worth home care, signs your parent needs home care, how to choose a home care agency, what to expect from home care, and veterans home care.